TB-4126/OS-Assignment-2/README.md

 Submission for Assignment 2 of Dr. Qiang Guan's CS 33211 Operating Systems course.
 Intended as an implementation of Banker's Algorithm.

-## General Overview and Requirements

 The program was designed to be run in a Linux environment.
+The intended compiler is gcc.

 ## Project Layout

 The src folder contains all the source code.
+- resource.hpp
+- resource.cpp
-- bankers.hpp
+- bankers.cpp
 - p0.cpp
 - p1.cpp
 - p2.cpp